 - Performers agree to work closely and promptly with the RGT and venue technical team to ensure efficient stage management and quick set-up between acts.

 - Any equipment used that is owned by a performer must be approved by the RGT technical team in advance and be fully compatible with the sound system provided.

 - Any performance which includes profanity or obscenity will be immediately terminated by the judges and technical team, and the entrant disqualified.

-- Performances will consist of one performance (maximum four minutes) with a second performance (maximum three minutes) held in reserve for if requested by the judges.
+- Performances will consist of one performance (maximum four minutes) with a second performance (maximum three minutes) held ready in reserve for if requested by the judges.

 - Performances are live immediately.
-Sound checks, rehearsals and technical set up will be completed prior to the commencement of the show and then finalised during the back-announcements and announcements by the compere.
+Sound checks, rehearsals and technical set up will be completed prior to the commencement of the show and then finalised during the announcements by the compere.
 A minimum of three minutes changeover time will be built into the event programme.

 - Performance timing will start immediately a performer is audible and a maximum of 15 seconds after the compere’s introduction and applause.